digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 </script>
 ```

+TODO: need to work out how Manifest Editor would do this - what does it need?
+(Leave with Stephen!!)

 A common pattern is drawing lots of annotations on the canvas at once, and wiring up event listeners for activity on those annotations.
 To do this, Canvas Panel supports a query API:

+TODO - update this using the Vault walkthrough mechanism
 ```js
 cp.query({
   type: "Annotation", // `DisplayAnnotation` here?